RyanNgCT/JerseyCTF-Writeups/Web - Redirector/redirector.md

 ![img](https://github.com/RyanNgCT/JerseyCTF-Writeups/blob/main/Web%20-%20Redirector/repeater-go3.png)

 After we reach the end of the flag format (character `}`, we will want to stop.
-This finally lead to the flag.
+This finally lead to the flag (we can now stop here!): `jctf{y0u_l1kEmY-Redir3CTs}`.

 ![img](https://github.com/RyanNgCT/JerseyCTF-Writeups/blob/main/Web%20-%20Redirector/repeater-stop.png)

+## Reflection

+This was a rather meaningful challenge which reinforced my understanding of redirects and the use of burp repeater and burp as a whole, an invaluable tool for web-app pentesting.